-The free McDonald’s app alerts you to sales, shows you the current menu, and most importantly gives you all the current coupons that can be scanned right from your phone.
+The free McDonald’s app lets you place a pickup or delivery order, but most importantly, it gives you all the current McDonald’s coupons that can be scanned right from your phone.

-- Free Large Fries with any purchase
+- Free Large Fries (reg. $3.99) with any purchase

-- Free Medium Fries and Drink with purchase of a Signature Crafted Sandwich
+- Free Medium Fries (reg. $3.39) and Drink (reg. $1.39) with the purchase of a Signature Crafted Sandwich

 - Buy 1 Get 1 Free Signature Crafted Sandwiches